 Grease Trap 101: Types

 The first is the Hydromechanical.
 These units rely on the principles of heat and gravity to separate the FOG from the waste water.
 Normally these units are carbon steel or plastic.
 Hydromechanical grease traps control the flow of water allowing the hot water to cool.
-Being more dense than water, FOG is then able to settle out of the water and sink.
 The baffle catches the FOG and keeps it inside the grease trap.
 These grease traps must be cleaned manually and often.
 The sizing of the Hydromechanical units are expressed in poundage and in gallons per minute (GPM) flow.
 Sizes are normally 8lb/4GPM, 20lb/10GPM, 30lb/15GPM, 40lb/20GPM, 50lb/25GPM, 70lb/35GPM and 100lb/50GPM units.

 The second type of grease trap is Gravity.
 This type of grease trap uses compartments of two or more and uses the larger amount of water flowing to slow down the water inside the trap.
 This allows for FOG to become buoyant and to separate.
 The physical size of Gravity grease traps compared to the Hydromechanical is large.
 These grease traps are more efficient, allowing 90% of the FOG to be collected out of the water.
 The sizing of the Gravity units are expressed in the gallons it will hold.